 "Just one more story!!"
-How many times have we heard that statement, as we get the kids ready for bed?
+How many times have we heard that request, as we get the kids ready for bed?

 Modern parenting is a busy, challenging job.
 Every parent knows that bedtime routines should be calm and consistent for their child.

 But for toddlers and preschoolers, the nightly routine can be a difficult part of the day.
-It means another transition and separation from you, at the same time that everyone in the household is a bit tired and frazzled from a long day.
+It means another transition and separation from you, just as everyone is a bit tired and frazzled from a long day.

 Here are some tips to help.